Is $K_{1}/K^{*}$ enhancement in heavy ion collisions a signature of chiral symmetry restoration?: results

-We solve the kinetic equations in Sec.~\ref{kinetic} using the thermal averaged $K_1$ and $K^*$ reaction cross sections and $K_1$ decay widths given in Sec.~\ref{crosssection} and the time dependence of the temperature and volume of the hadronic matter after the QGP to HM phase transition given in Ref.~\cite{Song:2010fk} for Pb+Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV.
-Results for the yield ratio $K_1/K^*$ are shown in Fig.~\ref{ratio} for the three collision centralities of 0-5\%, 40-50\% and 70-80\%.
-Results including both the effect of non-unity pion and kaon fugacities as well as the temperature-dependent $K_1$ mass are shown by the solid red line.
-Compared to the results of Ref.~\cite{Song:2010fk}, shown by the black dashed line, in which both pion and kaon fugacities are taken to be one and the $K_1$ has free-space mass below $T_C$, although it is taken to have a mass equal to the $K^*$ free mass at $T_C$, the final $K_1/K^*$ ratio from present study is reduced by a factor of 2.8 for 70-80\% collision centrality.
-This yield ratio is, however, still a factor of 2.3 larger than the case without including the chiral symmetry restoration effect shown by the black line, indicating that an enhanced $K_1/K^*$ yield ratio in peripheral relativistic heavy ion collisions remains a good signature for studying chiral symmetry restoration in these collisions.
-We note that the reduced $K_1/K^*$ ratio in the present study compared to that in Ref.~\cite{Song:2010fk} is mainly due to the use of more realistic temperature-dependent $K_1$ mass.
-Without the latter effect, the non-unity pion and kaon fugacities has only a relatively small effect on the $K_1/K^*$ ratio as shown by the solid blue line, which is close to that in Ref.~\cite{Song:2010fk}.
-Also shown in Fig.~\ref{ratio} by the dashed cyan line is the $K_1/K^*$ ratio from the statistical model, which has a value of about 0.14, independent of the collision centrality.
+In Fig.~\ref{ratio}, we show the yield ratio $K_1/K^*$ from the solutions of the kinetic equations.
+Results including both the effect of non-unity pion and kaon fugacities as well as the temperature-dependent $K_1$ mass are shown by the solid red line with $K_1/K^*$ having values of 0.357 for peripheral collisions, 0.158 for mid-central collisions, and 0.08 for central collisions.
+Compared to the results of Ref.~\cite{Sung:2021myr}, shown by the gray dashed line, in which both pion and kaon fugacities are taken to be one and the $K_1$ has a mass equal to the $K^*$ mass at $T_C$ and free-space mass below $T_C$, the final $K_1/K^*$ ratio from present study is a factor of 2.5 smaller for 70-80\% collision centrality, a factor of 1.7 smaller for 40-50\% collision centrality and a factor of 1.4 larger for 0-5\% collisions centrality.
+Although the collision centrality dependence of the $K_1/K^*$ ratio from the present study is thus weaker than that in Ref.~\cite{Sung:2021myr}, it still shows an enhancement in peripheral and mid-central collisions compared to the case without including the chiral symmetry restoration effect shown by the black line, indicating that an enhanced $K_1/K^*$ yield ratio in relativistic heavy ion collisions at these collision centralities remains a good signature for the chiral symmetry restoration.
+We note that the reduced $K_1/K^*$ ratio in peripheral collisions in the present study compared to that in Ref.~\cite{Sung:2021myr} is mainly due to the use of more realistic temperature-dependent $K_1$ mass.
+As shown by the solid blue line, without the latter effect, the non-unity pion and kaon fugacities gives a $K_1/K^*$ ratio that is only about 13\% smaller in peripheral collisions compared to the results from Ref.~\cite{Sung:2021myr}.
+Also shown in Fig.~\ref{ratio} by the dashed cyan line is the $K_1/K^*$ ratio from the statistical model, which is determined at $T_{C}$ and has a value of about 0.14 independent of the collision centrality.